-CERT-In Directions prescribe that entities, such as service providers, intermediaries, data centres, body corporate and government organisations (Entity) are required to maintain logs of Information and Communication Technology (ICT) systems for a rolling period of 180 days.
-The logs to be maintained will depend on the sector in which an Entity is operating and may include firewall logs, event logs of critical systems, application logs, VPN logs, etc. Relevant logs need to be provided to CERT-In when cyber incidents are reported or when so ordered by CERT-In.
-The FAQs suggest that these logs can be stored outside India as long as a copy is retained within India.
+CERT-In Directions prescribe that entities such as service providers, intermediaries, data centres, bodies corporate and government organisations (Entity) are required to maintain logs of information and communication technology (ICT) systems for a rolling period of 180 days.
+The logs to be maintained will depend on the sector in which an Entity is operating and may include firewall logs, event logs of critical systems, application logs, VPN logs, etc. Relevant logs need to be provided to CERT-In when cyberincidents are reported or when so ordered by CERT-In.
+The frequently asked questions (FAQs) suggest that these logs can be stored outside India as long as a copy is retained within India.
 The FAQs also provide that logs for successful as well as unsuccessful events must be recorded.